How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 - what an LLM is really predicting

-- why token-based probability matters
+- why probability-based generation matters

-may be treated as separate pieces.
+For example, a sequence such as Hello, ,, and world may be treated as separate pieces.

 The capital of France is

-Repeating next-token prediction creates full text
+Repeating this process creates full text

 - read the tokens so far

-- calculate next-token probabilities
+- calculate probabilities for the next token

 - select one token

-- append it to the context
+- append it to the sequence

 - repeat